-1.6.3 Kerbside Compostable (Green Waste) Collections
+1.6.3 Kerbside Compostable Collections

-The kerbside collection of garden waste is currently provided to 30,000 households within the Borough.
+A kerbside collection for garden waste is currently provided to 30,000 households within the Borough.
 These households are provided with a green 240 litre wheeled bin, which is emptied fortnightly.
 It is estimated that the service has a participation rate of around 50%.